remyla/damas-core/doc/3-API-Reference.md

 true   | True
 false  | False

-> The Python module exposes the JSON data using Python built-in types

-Sync / Async
+## Synchronous / Asynchronous calls
-> The JavaScript module supports both synchronous and asynchronous requests.
-If an optional callback argument is provided, the request is ran asynchronously and the response is given as argument to the specified callback.
+The JavaScript module supports both synchronous and asynchronous requests: if an optional callback argument is provided, the request is ran asynchronously and the response is given as argument to the specified callback.
 If the callback is not provided, the request is made synchronously and the return value holds the response.

 The Python API uses synchronous requests only (a bit of work is required to make them async ready).

-Graphs
-> The edges (the directed links between nodes) are objects as nodes, wearing key/values, with the reserved keys `src_id` and `tgt_id` referring to the `_id` of the nodes to link.

-## Objects and Types
+# Objects and Types
-Key/value pairs using [JSON](https://json.org/):
+The elements are described as key/value pairs using [JSON](https://json.org/):
 ```json
 {
     "_id": "your_custom_id",